interpretable-ai-workshop/interpretable-ai-workshop.github.io/index.md

 </div>
 <div style="display:inline-block; width:150px; line-height:1.4;">
 <p style="margin:0 0 0 10px;">Zico Kolter</p>
-<p style="margin:0 0 0 10px; font-size:10px;">Professor in the Computer Science Department at CMU, and chief scientist of AI research for the Bosch Center for Artificial Intelligence</p>
+<p style="margin:0 0 0 10px; font-size:10px;">Professor in the Computer Science Department at CMU, and chief scientist of AI research for the Bosch center for AI</p>
 </div>
 </div>
 </a>